rramphal/numpad-isbn/README.md

 # Numpad ISBN

-Enter ISBNs in bulk with a numpad.
+Enter ISBNs in bulk with a numpad and validate.

 ### Original Audio Files